 After several stays in different ashrams, he finally started teaching Ashtanga Vinyasa Yoga at OSHO International Ashram in Pune in 2001.
 Since then he has dedicated himself completely to this dynamic and powerful form of Yoga.
 During a longer stay in Jagan Mohan Palace in Mysore, Kranti was able to deepen his knowledge about Ashtanga Vinyasa Yoga style which he considers the most suitable asana practice for himself.

-In 2007, Kranti started his own yoga shala (school) in Goa and has since been teaching Ashtanga Yoga and Vinyasa Flow.
-Kranti was certified by Yoga Alliance in 2010, the same year he started travelling throughout Europe giving numerous classes and workshops.
+In 2007, Tarun started his own yoga shala (school) in Goa and has since been teaching Ashtanga Yoga and Vinyasa Flow.
+Tarun was certified by Yoga Alliance in 2010, the same year he started travelling throughout Europe giving numerous classes and workshops.
 Back in Goa, he shares his knowledge with yoga students from all over the world in Yoga Teacher Training Courses, Intensive Yoga Courses and Yoga Retreats which he offers successfully in his shala on Patnem Beach.

 OM is an internationally renowned Yoga spiritual master.
 OM Dwivedi was born and raised in the town of Rishikesh, the world yoga capital Rishikesh in Himalaya, India.
 Om Dwidvedi started studying yoga at the young age of 14 years.
 Om Dwivedi was introduced to yoga by his spiritual master due to some physical problems.
 Yoga transformed his life and helped him lot with his physical problems gaining flexibility and strength in his body.
 Then he entered the famous Omkaranada Ashram in Rishikesh.
 Om Dwivedi has studied yoga philosophy and practiced yoga there with several teachers and got the skills of Therapeutic Yoga.